makrai/notes/libovicky2004-lang-neut-mBERT.md

 ## XLM-RoBERTa

-* original mBERT is under-trained (Conneau+ 2019) and train a similar model on a larger dataset that consists of two terabytes of plain text extracted from CommonCrawl (Wenzek+ 2019).
-Unlike mBERT, XLM-R uses a
+* original mBERT is under-trained (Conneau+ 2019)
+* a similar model on a larger dataset that consists of two terabytes of text extracted from CommonCrawl (Wenzek+ 2019)
 * SentencePiece-based vocabulary (Kudo and Richardson, 2018) of 250k tokens,
 * MLM objective, only without the sentence adjacency prediction